Paul Dickov: Return to Manchester City

 Dickov re-joined Manchester City on 26 May 2006, signing a two-year contract.
 He came on as a substitute in City's first game of the 2006–07 season against Chelsea, a 3–0 defeat.
 He then started the next three matches, including a 1–0 win over his former club Arsenal.
 Dickov suffered several injuries over the course of the season, including a back problem, a knee injury and a toe injury, the latter sidelining him for four months.
 Dickov made nine starts and seven substitute appearances in 2006–07, but failed to score a single goal.
 In May 2007 he announced his interest in pursuing a coaching role upon retirement.

-He was transfer listed by Manchester City in August.
+Dickov was transfer listed by Manchester City in August 2007.
 He joined Crystal Palace on a three-month loan on 31 August 2007.
-He played his first game for the Eagles in a friendly against Crystal Palace Baltimore, Crystal Palace's American counterparts, on Friday 7 September, playing the full 90 minutes.
-On 31 January 2008, Dickov joined Blackpool managed by Simon Grayson on loan until May.
+On 31 January 2008, Dickov joined Blackpool on loan until May.
 Two days later he scored on his debut for Blackpool, what proved to be the winning goal in the Seasiders' 2–1 victory against Leicester City, one of his former clubs, at Bloomfield Road.
 He had come on as a 70th-minute substitute and scored the winning goal in the 89th minute.
 It was his first goal since 2 January 2006.
 He went on to score five goals in his first five appearances for the club, and on 4 March he was named as the Professional Footballers' Association (PFA)'s Fans Championship Player of the Month for February.
 By the end of his loan, Dickov had scored six goals in eleven appearances.
 He returned to Manchester City after his loan before then being released at the end of the season.

 Return to Leicester City

 An initial bid from his former club Leicester City was rejected a week earlier, and after pondering other offers from Toronto FC and Blackpool, Dickov decided to rejoin Leicester on 7 August 2008, signing a two-year contract.
 He made his debut in a 2–0 home win over Milton Keynes Dons on 9 August 2008, scoring his first goal in a 3–2 League Cup defeat to Fulham on 27 August.
 He made a total of 20 league games, scoring two goals as Leicester finished the 2008–09 season as League One champions.
 On 28 August 2009, Dickov joined Derby County on loan until January as cover.
 Due to an injury crisis Dickov found himself playing regularly at Derby, where his dogged style won over the support of the Derby fans.
 Dickov scored his first goal for Derby against Queens Park Rangers on 24 October 2009.
 After his loan spell at Derby ended, Dickov returned to Leicester in January 2010.
-He was released from his contract by Leicester on 1 February 2010 to find a new club.
+He was released from his Leicester contract by mutual consent on 1 February 2010.